Unavoidable substructures in large and infinite $2$-edge-connected graphs: Introduction

 \subsection{Background}

-In this paper graphs are simple, and multigraphs may have multiple edges but not loops.
-Graphs and multigraphs are assumed to be finite unless we explicitly indicate that they are infinite.
-Terms and symbols not defined here follow West~\cite{west}.
-For notational simplicity we use $\infty$ to mean countable infinity, $\aleph_0$, and we generalize notation for finite graphs such as $K_r, K_{k,r}, K_{1,1,r}$ to countably infinite graphs $K_\infty, K_{k,\infty}, K_{1,1,\infty}$, and so on, if there is no ambiguity.
-Sometimes there may be more than one infinite analogue of a class of finite graphs (for example, there are one-way and two-way infinite paths), and we give specific definitions.

-This paper presents results on unavoidable large induced subgraphs in $2$-edge-connected graphs.
 Many results in graph theory depend on the fact that sufficiently large (or infinite) graphs contain one of a family of unavoidable substructures.
 For example, Ding, Oporowski, Thomas, and Vertigan \cite{crossingcrit} use results on unavoidable topological minors in $3$-connected graphs from \cite{Unavoidabletopminor3conngraphs} to obtain results on $2$-crossing-critical graphs, and Ding and Marshall \cite{GuoliEmily} use \cref{thm:indconnfin} below to obtain a characterization of graphs with no large theta graph as a minor.
 Results guaranteeing the existence of unavoidable substructures are therefore of fundamental importance.

 Two foundational results of this kind for infinite graphs are due to K\"{o}nig in 1927 and Ramsey in 1930.
 Denote the \emph{ray} or \emph{one-way infinite path} $v_1 v_2 v_3 \dots$ by $P_\infty$.
 K\"{o}nig's result includes the following as an important special case.